Chetan Sosca

 Chetan Krishna popularly known as Chetan Sosca (ಚೇತನ್ ಸಾಸ್ಕ) is an Indian playback singer and composer who has performed the music for many Kannada films.

 Career

-Krishna’s film music debut was in the 2001 movie Kothigalu Saar Kothigalu.
+Chetan’s film music debut was in the 2001 movie Kothigalu Saar Kothigalu.
 He has since sung over 1000 songs in Kannada movies.
-He has worked with Hamsalekha.
-Mano Murthy, Hari Krishna, V Manohar, R P Patnaik and Guru Kiran.
+He has worked with Hamsalekha, Mano Murthy, Hari Krishna, V Manohar, R P Patnaik and Guru Kiran.

-He composed the music for the 2017 film 1/4 kg Preethi.
+He composed the music for film 1/4 kg Preethi.

 He started his career in the year 2001 from kothigalu Saar kothigalu followed by tavarige baa tangi, nanjundi, title song for Nenapirali.
 He sang the pathos song "Janumada Gelathi" for the 2007 released film, Cheluvina Chittara.
 Following this song, he began to receive offers to sing in many films.
-In 2008, he recorded songs for films such as Moggina Manasu, Taj Mahal and Chaitrada Chandrama.
+As a music composer he has composed for films such as kaal kg Preeti and DNA.

 In 2009 his song "Yaare Nee Devatheya" for the film Ambaari won awards including Filmfare South Indian Awards, Karnataka State Film Awards, Suvarna Film Awards, Mirchi Music Award south, South scope cine awards.